textpattern/textpattern.github.io/tags/tag-basics/parsing-tag-attributes.md

 will not work as one would expect, because the global `trim` will be applied to `<txp:if_variable name="test" value="" />` output, which is (since `"   "` is not empty)
 ```

-    there is something to see
+    there is something to test

 ```

-and finally give `there is something to see`.
+and finally give `there is something to test` with surrounding space trimmed out.

 Note that if a tag already _has_ an attribute with the same name as a global one, the tags _own_ attribute will be processed and the global one will be discarded.